-A ‘wicked’ curry house chef who murdered his family when his wife refused to help him renew his visa was jailed for at least 40 years.
+A ‘wicked’ curry house chef who murdered his family when his wife refused to help him renew his visa.

 Mohammed Abdul Shakur, 47, killed Juli Begum, 26, along with daughters Anika, five, and Thanha, six, on 1 January 2007 after arguing with his wife about his immigration status.